 Examples of decentralized crypto exchanges

 Some of the notable decentralized crypto exchanges in the market today are Uniswap, PancakeSwap, SushiSwap, and Raydium.
 You can start exploring them and see which one is the most suitable for you.
 Just keep in mind that they are built on different blockchain networks.
 Uniswap, for example, is built on Ethereum, while PancakeSwap is on Binance Smart Chain.
 By knowing these things, you would know what tokens you can easily trade and what services you can avail of for better earnings.

-You have to do a background check on the decentralized exchange first, especially if it’s new and doesn’t have a track record in the market.
-And even if the platform is already established, you have to keep digging into the services they offer, especially in terms of providing liquidity.
+You have to do a background check on the decentralised exchange first, especially if it’s new and doesn’t have a track record in the market.
+And even if the platform is already established, you must keep digging into the services they offer, especially in terms of providing liquidity.
 You should choose a liquidity pool with more participants to ensure your crypto rewards.